openshift/enhancements/enhancements/project-request-limit.md

 3. Since `Project` type is owned by `openshift-apiserver`, rebootstrapping is not applicable.

 ### Open Questions
-1. How do we describe version skew limitations to OLM so our operator gets uninstalled *before* an illegal downgrade or upgrade?
-This is a concrete case of the API we want to use isn't available before 1.16 and after 1.18, the previous API could be gone.

 ## Proposal
 1. Create a `Validating` admission webhook server that provides `requestlimit.project.openshift.io/ProjectRequestLimit`.
 2. The admission webhook will be fronted by a `Service`.
 3. The webhook server is reachable through the `kube-apiserver` via the `kubernetes.default.svc` service.
+4. Create a cluster-scoped CRD, which the cluster admin can use to configure project limits.
-2. Create an operator that manages all lifecycle aspects of the admission webhook via a custom resource.
+5. Create an operator that manages all lifecycle aspects of the admission webhook via a Custom Resource.
-3. Productize the operator and ship it as a `RedHat operator` via `OperatorHub`.
+6. Productize the operator and ship it as a `RedHat operator` via `OperatorHub`.
-4. Provide official documentation on how to interact with the `ProjectRequestLimit` operator.
+7. Provide official documentation on how to interact with the `ProjectRequestLimit` operator.

 ### User Stories [optional]
 *Story 1*: As a cluster admin I want to enable `ProjectRequestLimit` on an OpenShift 4.x cluster so that I can limit creation of `Project`.